 21. Job Loss

-The ultimate reason to leave is when it's not your choice and you experience job loss.
 The sad truth, it’s far more difficult to find good paying employment opportunities once you’re 50 or older.
+Unemployment and lay-offs disproportionally affect older workers more than younger ones.

-Closing Thoughts on Best Reasons You Should Retire
+Closing Thoughts on Best Reasons Why You Should Retire

 >